FLSA Overtime Exemptions – The Salary Basis

 A Salary Is Regular and Consistent

 First, a salary must be paid regularly, on at least a monthly basis (weekly or biweekly pay is OK as well).
 The amount paid must be consistent from week to week, meaning it cannot vary based on the number of hours worked or the quality of work performed.
 An individual whose pay is set by the hour, or by the job, is not “salaried” under the FLSA.
+(That being said, assuming there is a guarantee of at least $684 per week, no matter what, certain additional payments or bonuses above that number are generally allowed.)

 A Salary Is Subject to Very Limited Deductions